As an Amazon Influencer, I may earn a small commission from qualifying purchases from Amazon.com.

 - Using a slotted spoon, transfer 3-4 tbsp. of potato mixture into the pan and use your spoon to gently shape and flatten the pancake.
 Once the edges start to turn golden brown and latke releases from the bottom of the pan, its time to flip it over.
 Allow both sides to reach a golden brown color and remove with a slotted spoon.

-- Place latkes in a single layer on a baking sheet lined with paper towels.
+- Place latkes in a single layer on a wire rack set over paper towels.
 Serve with your condiments of choice.

 Perfect!! ❤️